lucas-marianno/flutter_calculator_math_parser/README.md

   - Incorporate interactive functionality to the display text:
     - Implement a cursor.
     - Refactor the expression in real-time.
+    - Allow users to recall and edit previous calculations from history.

 **PHASE 3:**
   - Create a new view.
-  - Add percentage and interest converter (annual -> monthly -> daily).
+  - Add a percentage and interest converter (annual -> monthly -> daily).
+  - Add a unit converter, such as length, weight, and temperature.

 **PHASE 4:**
   - Create a new view.
   - Enable users to customize the app:
     - Build two sliders:
-      - Slider 1: primarySwatch color
+      - Slider 1: primarySwatch color.
-      - Slider 2: brightness level
+      - Slider 2: brightness level.
     - Determine whether the theme is light or dark based on the brightness level.

+**PHASE 5:**
+  - Integration with other apps or services, such as cloud storage, database, google account sign in, etc.

+**PHASE 6:**
+  - Deploy project to PlayStore.

 ![alt text](design_references/printScreen.jpg)